 - There is a list of tenants interested in mutual exchanges held at the reception area of the Council Offices at the Civic Suite Hockley Road Rayleigh and South Street Rochford.

 - If you find an exchange you should contact your landlord as any exchange must be agreed by your and the other applicant’s Landlord

-- If you wish to be considered for a Mutual Exchange, please complete the form in the Related Content section.
+- If you wish to be considered for a Mutual Exchange, please complete this form.

 - The Localism Act 2011 required all strategic housing authorities to adopt a tenancy strategy to set out the matters to which Registered Providers in their District must have regard when developing their own tenancy policies.

 - The Act further stated that each Registered Provider must adopt a tenancy policy to comply with regulatory requirements.

 - This strategy provides an overview of the general approach the Council would like RPs to take when preparing their Tenancy Policies.

 A copy can be found in the Related Content section.